EUMETNET/meteogate-documentation/docs/1-overview.md

 vii.	**Request data**: Using information provided in the discovery metadata, the Data Consumer can:

   -	Make anonymous requests for shared data through the API Gateway.
   -	When required by a data policy and in line with EU regulation, the API Gateway requires authentication from the user using an API Key.
 A Data Consumer can obtain an API Key by registering to MeteoGate using a trusted Third-Party Identity Provider.
-  -	Bulk download data.

 viii.	**Proxied access**: The API Gateway proxies access to connected Data Supply services.
 The user can then utilise the data in their own applications.